myappsngames/SNHU-CS340_Client-Server-Development/README.md

 * Web development: Creating a user-friendly dashboard using a web framework.
 * Integration: Connecting the database and dashboard components to enable data visualization and interaction.

+To create databases that meet other client requests effectively, I would use the following techniques and strategies:
+* Modeling: Use entity-relationship diagrams (ERDs) or other modeling techniques to visually represent the data structure and relationships.
+* Normalization: Ensure data is stored in a consistent and efficient manner by following normalization principles.
+* Indexing: Create indexes on frequently queried fields to improve query performance.
+* Query Optimization: Use techniques like query rewriting, caching, and materialized views to optimize database queries.
+* Scalability: Consider scalability factors when designing the database, such as partitioning, replication, and sharding.
+* Security: Implement security measures to protect sensitive data, including authentication, authorization, and encryption.

 #### What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?

+Computer scientists are problem-solvers who utilize their expertise in computer science principles to design, develop, and implement software solutions.
+What computer scientists do matters because computer science has become an integral part of our modern world, influencing nearly every aspect of our lives.
+Computer scientists employ their problem-solving skills to address complex challenges in various fields, such as healthcare, education, and environmental science.

+My work of this type of project can help a company like Grazioso Salvare do their work better by:
+ * creating robust databases and user-friendly dashboards to address key challenges.
+ * providing a centralized location for storing and organizing information about dogs, shelters, and rescue operations.
+ * providing quick and easy access to data, enabling Grazioso Salvare to make informed decisions.

+The dashboard can be used to analyze data and identify trends, such as the most effective rescue methods or the breeds most suited for search-and-rescue.
+The database and dashboard also provide data-driven insights that can help Grazioso Salvare make more informed decisions about dog selection, training, and deployment.
+Finally, the database and dashboard provide a central location for sharing information among staff, volunteers, and partners.
+Ultimately, the web application dashboard can help Grazioso Salvare achieve significant improvements in data management, decision making, efficiency, and communication.